GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 There are two solutions.

-### 1. Exporting the connection value (valid for IDs)
+### 1. Exporting the connection value (valid for IDs only)

 Connection fields also store a value in Gato GraphQL.
-When first resolved, these fields will contain the ID(s) of the resources they point to: either the ID of the linked resource, or an array with IDs of the linked resources.

-(Only later on, when the connection is resolved, will the ID(s) be replaced with the actual resource object(s).)
+When first resolved, these fields will contain the ID(s) of the resource(s) they point to (either the ID of the linked resource, or an array with IDs of the linked resources).
+Only later on, when the connection is resolved, will the ID(s) be replaced with the actual resource object(s).

 For instance, in the following query: